 All boxes have to be filled.
-For example, if your hotel does not have a phone number, don’t left this box empty.
+For example, if your hotel does not have a phone number, don’t leave this box empty.
 Write any numbers in it, for example, 111.

 - Additional information.
 That is the paragraph where you should answer (shortly) the questions about previous criminal records, diseases, visa rejections, cases of deportations, military service, etc. Be honest because all the information will be checked.

 - Education and work experience.
-Note where (beside school) you have studied and describe two of your previous jobs.
+Note where (besides school) you have studied and described two of your previous jobs.
 Don’t write where you’re working now (there is a special box for it below).

 If you are on retirement indicate the two last jobs.

-If you don’t remember where you have worked (and you haven’t any documentation), answer that you have never worked and write about it in the cover letter.
+If you don’t remember where you have worked (and you haven’t any documentation), answer that you have never worked and written about it in the cover letter.

 - Information about the previous visit(s).
 Describe your visits (not only to Russia but also to other countries).
 If you don’t remember the exact dates write the approximate ones.

 - Contact information.
-Write names of your parents, home address and phone number.
+Write the names of your parents, home address and phone number.